 The third section of the cash flow statement lists the financing cash received and spent.
 This includes the long-term liabilities, which means all financing activities due after at least a year.
-It also should reflect the stockholder's equity and retained earnings.
+It should also reflect the stockholder's equity and retained earnings.

-The final section of the cash flow statement details all of the supplemental information that doesn't fit in any of the previous sections.
+The final section of the cash flow statement details all the supplemental information that doesn't fit in any of the previous sections.
 It typically details any interest or taxes that have been paid, as well as any one-off significant transactions that could be considered substantial and of material worth to the statement.